 Changing the Name, Address, Ownership, or Registered Agent

-Businesses must notify the Idaho Secretary of State’s Office when any of the following changes occur.
-The Secretary of State no longer makes forms available on their website.
-You will need to contact their office by phone at 208-334-2301 to have the form you need emailed to you.
-You may also need to contact any agency from whom your business has secured a license or permit, such as a sales tax permit, or established an account, such as an employee withholding account.
+Businesses must notify the Idaho Secretary of State’s Office when changes in registered information occur.
+The Secretary of State no longer makes amendment forms available on their website.
+Therefore, you will need to contact their office to have the form you need emailed to you.
+You may also need to contact any agency from whom your business has secured a license or permit, such as a sales tax permit or local business license, or established an account, such as an employee withholding account.

 - Address – Corporations, partnerships and LLCs – contact the Secretary of State’s office to secure the appropriate form.